It’s not a bad brush at all, but it’s worth spending more

 But, with just 7 days battery life there are better value options available.

-For just a few pounds more, our choice is the Oral-B Pro 2 2500.
+For just a few pounds more, our choice is the Oral-B Pro 3 3500, which we rate as the best electric toothbrush.
 It offers a lot more and is the better value brush to buy.

 - Height (without head) – 19.5cm